Medium Box USPS Flat Rate: Sizes, Price & Guide (2026)

 How fast is medium flat rate shipping?

-As a Priority Mail service, delivery is typically within 1 to 3 business days for domestic shipments.
-However, this is an estimate and not a guarantee.
-For details on factors that affect delivery times, see our Priority Mail speed FAQ.
+As a Priority Mail service, delivery is typically within one to three business days for domestic shipments.
+This is an estimate, not a guarantee.

 Is the medium box USPS flat rate always the cheapest option?

 Not always.
 It’s most cost effective for heavy items traveling long distances.
-For lightweight or local shipments, weight based services like USPS Ground Advantage may be cheaper.
-It’s always a good idea to compare shipping rates before you buy a label.
+For lightweight or local shipments, weight based services like USPS Ground Advantage or Priority Mail Cubic may be significantly cheaper.
+Always compare rates before buying a label.

 Which medium box is bigger, top loading or side loading?

-They have a very similar total volume but different shapes.
+They have very similar total volumes but different shapes.
 The side loader is wider and flatter, while the top loader is more cube shaped and taller.
-Choose the one that best fits the shape of your items.
+Choose the one that best fits what you’re shipping.